cabforum/servercert/docs/BR.md

 The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as strong as that to be used in signing the certificate request.

-**Required Website Content**: Either a Secret Value or a Request Token, together with additional information that uniquely identifies the Subscriber, as specified by the CA.
+**Required Website Content**: Either a Freshness Value or a Request Token, together with additional information that uniquely identifies the Subscriber, as specified by the CA.

 **Requirements**: The Baseline Requirements found in this document.